-We will monitor and report progress on this strategies actions throughout every year, however as this will be a living document, its important to keep communities and stakeholders involved.
-We intend to develop a Community Board which will comprise a fair representation of people throughout West Devon and introduce a quarterly officer facilitated discussions with the Community Board focused around one of the four objectives set out in this strategy in order to feed into revisions of the action plan.
+We will monitor and report progress on this strategies actions throughout every year, however as this will be a living document, it's important to keep communities and stakeholders involved.
+We intend to develop a Community Board which will comprise a fair representation of people throughout South Hams and introduce quarterly officer facilitated discussions with the Community Board which will be focused around one of the four objectives set out in this strategy in order to feed into revisions of the action plan.